cristiano-afonso-da-silva/post-generation/README.md

 6. Once signed in, you can:
    - Enter your account description
    - Generate 10 post ideas
-   - Select an idea to generate a complete carousel
+   - Select an idea to generate a complete note
    - Customize font and color themes
    - Download the slide images!